bretwardjames/bretwardjames/content/blog/2018-11-23-just-some-funny-stories-from-my-3rd-stint-at-infusionsoft-morning-coffee-31.md

 ---

 date: 2018-11-23 16:19:54+00:00
-draft: true
+draft: false
-title: 'Just Some Funny Stories From My 3rd Stint at Infusionsoft - Morning Coffee
+title: 'Just Some Funny Stories From My 3rd Stint at Infusionsoft - Morning Coffee #31'
-  #31'
+featured_image: 'morning-coffee-31.png'
 url: /blog/just-some-funny-stories-from-my-3rd-stint-at-infusionsoft-morning-coffee-31
 categories:
 - Morning Coffee
 ---

+ {{< youtube tqRiaEfYNbI >}} \

 This starts out with me having to interview to get a job back at Infusionsoft.
 (Shout out to Scott Morrison)